Paris in May: Weather, Events, and 12 Reasons to Visit

 • lots of vacation days?
 I’m struggling here

 May is a first-rate time to visit Paris, so as noted above I struggle a bit to list the downsides.
 Crowds are rising — but they’re not yet terrible.
 Airfares are getting higher, but they’re not as bad as they’ll be come June 1.
 And hotel occupancy is high, but not yet at June’s peaks — it’s about the same as September and October.
 The weather can still occasionally be blustery, but I’d rather risk bluster than the oppressive heat that will come in late July and August.
-And there really are many vacation days: Great news for the French, but it can be service interruptions.
+And as noted above, there really are many vacation days: Great news for the French, but it can mean service interruptions.

 In short: the downsides to visiting in May are limited.
 It’s a terrific time to come.